Greetings to you, thrill seekers, conversationalists, music lovers, and lovers of your country.

 There was not one member of my staff, my show, or anybody on the right saying, let's get out of there.

-This is unjust, this is ignobble, we have no right to be there.
+We have no right to be there.

-We didn't trot out a Cindy Sheehan or any other parent of one who died over there and said, How dare Clinton do this?
+We didn't trot out a Cindy Sheehan or any other parent of one who died over there and said, how dare Clinton do this?

 There was none of that.

-And uh and and Dulsa, I'm not going there.
+And Dole, I'm not going there.

-The next question was something, you know, Clinton was or Dole was asked about about uh social security or some welfare pro forget what it was, welfare reform, and and uh and and Dole did take out after Clinton on that, and Clinton's response was no attack ever fed a hungry child.
+The next question was something, you know, Clinton was, or Dole was asked about, about Social Security or some welfare program, I forget what it was, welfare reform.

 Remember that?

-No attack ever fed a hook.
+No attack ever fed a hungry.

 Let me tell you something, Cliff.